BioJulia/ReadDatastores.jl/README.md

 - A paired read datastore is provided for paired-end reads and long mate-pairs (Illumina MiSeq etc).
 - A long read datastore is provided for long-reads (Nanopore, PacBio etc.)
+- A linked read datastore is provided for shorter reads that are linked or grouped using some additional (typically proximity based) tag (10x).

 Also included is the ability to buffer these datastores, sacrificing some RAM, for faster iteration / sequential access of the reads in the datastore.